InfinitumForm/serbian-transliteration/readme.txt

 == Installation ==

-1. Go to `WP-Admin->Plugins->Add new`, search term "Serbian Transliteration" and click on the "install" button
+1. Go to `WP-Admin->Plugins->Add new`, search term "WordPress Transliteration" and click on the "install" button
 2. OR, upload **serbian-transliteration.zip** to `/wp-content/plugins` directory via WordPress admin panel or upload unzipped folder to your plugins folder via FTP
 3. Activate the plugin through the "Plugins" menu in WordPress
 4. Go to `Settings->Transliteration` to update options

 == Screenshots ==

-1. Serbian transliteration settings
+1. Transliteration settings
 2. Cyrillic page before serbian transliteration
 3. Latin page after serbian transliteration
 4. Shortcodes